-Aalst Carnaval 2024 in Belgium
+Aalst Carnaval 2025 in Belgium

-Satirical and colourful celebrations for Mardi Gras
+Satirical and colorful Mardi Gras celebration

 Carnival Parade

+The first signs of the carnival appear on Saturday.
+In the evening, a humorous city council hands over a key from the city to a mock Prince of the Carnival.
 On Sunday, the celebration officially begins with a parade through the city.
 Locals prepare and carry up to one hundred floats while thousands of people in masquerade costumes dance on the streets.
 The entire event ridicules local and foreign politicians.
 The parade starts at 1 pm and lasts for almost five hours.
 The epicenter of fun is Grand Market Square.

 Broom Dance